LFoster03/smart-store-foster/README.md

 Run the Script: process the the csv files and save the cleaned data to prepared_file_data.csv.

 # Create and Populate DW
+1. Define SQL Schema: Write SQL statements to create the tables, set up relationships, and add primary and foreign keys.

+2. Load Data: Use Python to load data from CSV files into the database.
+Create the customers, products, and sales tables in sql.
+Once the tables are correct, you can run a script to create the data warehouse. import pandas as pd import sqlite3 import pathlib
+Explanation of the Python Code:
+Imports: We import pandas for reading CSV files and sqlite3 for interacting with the SQLite database.

+Create Schema: The create_schema() function creates the tables (customers, products, and sales) using SQL CREATE TABLE statements.

+Load Data: The load_data_to_db() function reads data from the prepared CSV files (customers_data.csv, products_data.csv, and sales_data.csv) and loads it into the SQLite database using pandas.DataFrame.to_sql().
+Running the Code:
+Ensure that your CSV files are in the correct prepared/ folder and that the SQLite database file is located in dw/.

+Run the script in VS Code by opening the terminal and execute.
+This will:

+Create the database (sales_warehouse.db) if it doesn’t exist.

+Create the tables (customers, products, and sales).

+Insert data from the CSV files into the corresponding tables.